Today we will review a list of Loan Apps in Kenya that allows you to access mobile credit and get paid through Mpesa.

 How to increase your KCB Mpesa Loan Limit

-KCB Mpesa assess your loan repayment behavior, saving history and monitors your Mpesa transactions activity to determine the amount of loan limit for you.
+KCB Mpesa assess your loan repayment behaviour, saving history and monitors your Mpesa transactions activity to determine the amount of loan limit for you.

 NOTE: KCB M-Pesa and Mshwari are accessible through Mpesa Menu on your phone or the Safaricom App.
 KCB Mpesa is also available through the KCB App.